stuartellis/tf-tasks/README.md

 TFT_UNIT=my-app task tft:new
 ```

 Each unit is created as a subdirectory in the directory `tf/units/`.

-The tooling only requires that each unit is a valid TF root module that accepts four variables.
-The provided code implements these in the file `tft_variables.tf`:
+The provided code implements the required input variables in the file `tft_variables.tf`.

-- `tft_product_name` (string) - The name of the product or project
-- `tft_environment_name` (string) - The name of the environment
-- `tft_unit_name` (string) - The name of the component
-- `tft_edition` (string) - An identifier for the specific instance of the resources

 The tooling sets the values of the required variables when it runs TF commands on a unit: